Dynamic Credit Investment in Partially Observed Markets

-for a given initial budget $v\in (0,\infty)$. {\Blue Above, we use $\pi_{t}:=(\pi_t^S,\pi_t^{P})'$ to denote the time-$t$ investment strategy only consisting of {\Blue positions on the} stock and defaultable security, and wrote $V^{\pi}$ in order to emphasize the dependence of the wealth process on the strategy $\pi$.} The objective {\PaleGrey of the power investor is then} to choose {\Blue $\pi=(\pi^S,\pi^{P})'$ so to maximize the expected terminal utility
+for a given initial budget $v\in (0,\infty)$. {Above, we use $\pi_{t}:=(\pi_t^S,\pi_t^{P})^{\top}$ to denote the time-$t$ investment strategy only consisting of {positions on the} stock and defaultable security, and write $V^{\pi}$ to emphasize the dependence of the wealth process on the strategy $\pi$.} The objective {\PaleGrey of the power investor is then} to choose $\pi=(\pi^S,\pi^{P})^{\top}$ so to maximize the expected utility from terminal wealth